hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

 Hazelcast Cluster Quorum enables you to define the minimum number of machines required in a cluster to remain in an operational state.
 If the number of machines is below the defined minimum at any time, the operations are rejected and the rejected operations return a `QuorumException` to their callers.

-When a network partition happens, Hazelcast behaves as a AP solution, with cluster quorum you can tune your hazelcast instance, by rejecting updates with a minimum threshold, towards to a CP solution.
+When a network partitioning happens, Hazelcast behaves as an AP solution (Availability and Partitioning Tolerance).
+With Cluster Quorum, you can tune your Hazelcast instance towards a CP solution (Consistency and Partitioning Tolerance), by rejecting updates with a minimum threshold.

-By default Hazelcast invokes Cluster Quorum when any change happens on the member list.
-But you can manually trigger Cluster Quorum at any time.
+By default, Hazelcast invokes Cluster Quorum when any change happens on the member list.
+You can manually trigger Cluster Quorum at any time.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Currently cluster quorum only applies to the Map and Transactional Map, support for other data structures will be added soon.*

 #### Configuration

-You can set up Cluster Quorum either with XML or Programmatic Configuration.
+You can set up Cluster Quorum either using declarative or programmatic configuration.

-Imagine that you have 5 node Hazelcast Cluster and you want to set minimum numbers of 3 nodes for cluster to continue operating.
-Your configuration should be like below,
+Assume that you have a 5-node Hazelcast Cluster and you want to set the minimum number of 3 nodes for cluster to continue operating.
+The following are the example configurations for this scenario.

-##### XML Configuration
+##### Declarative Configuration

 ```xml
 <hazelcast>